 This also carries over to names.
 If you have to read a Korean’s name in Romanized letters, it can be extremely confusing to know the correct pronunciation.
 That is because Koreans will often transcribe their name whichever way they like.

 For example, 준 will sometimes be written as Jun, June, or Joon.
 The 전 can be written as Jeon or Jun.
 If you need to pronounce “Jun”, how do you know if it’s 준 or 전?
 It can be a point of confusion that adds up over time.
 Best to spend the hour learning the Korean alphabet and be sure!
+There are simple ways to speak like native Koreans.
+Who knows, you might become one of the best foreign speakers of Korean around!

 Learning the Korean alphabet will help give you an extra boost over the long term with learning Korean.
 You’ll have a lot more exposure to different words as you go about your day, and you may find yourself retaining them without much effort.